barryclark/jekyll-now/_posts/2018-1-8-convnet-in-otonhanh.md

 three layers are the fully-connected layer.
 The outputs of the last fully-connected layer are brought to 1000-way soft-max classifier.
 - The kernel of the second, fourth and fifth convolutional layer are connected to the kernel from the previous layer.
-Local response normalization follow only the first two convolutional layer.
+Local response normalization follows only the first two convolutional layer.
 Max pooling operation follows both normalization layer and the fifth convolution layer.
 ReLU non-linearity is applied to every output of convolutional layer and fully connected layer.